-We proposed an erasure coding based optimization scheme for decentralized storage systems, which dramatically improves the storage efficiency and reduces the write amplification in these systems.
+In this paper, we propose an erasure coding optimization for decentralized storage, which reduces write amplification of RS(14,10) by 87.5% with the same fault tolerance as 5-Replica.
 Furthermore, the average throughput of adding files using erasure coding is 7.57 MB/s with a broadband limitation of 100Mbps, which is almost triple that of the 5-Replica replication.
 When it comes to recovery efficiency, the average throughput is 10.33 MB/s, and the bottleneck mainly resides in the network transmission of retrieving and repinning the shards.

-Our future work encompasses improving the erasure encoding and decoding of Merkle DAGs by modifying their structure to accommodate the calculation of erasure coding and exploring the most appropriate erasure codes to facilitate highly efficient encoding and decoding.
-Additionally, we will also try to explore diverse code rates for erasure codes and design better shard allocation algorithms to make it suitable for dynamic scenarios of decentralized distributed systems.
+Future work encompasses improving the erasure encoding and decoding of Merkle DAGs by modifying the structure of Merkle DAGs to accommodate the calculation of erasure coding and exploring the most appropriate erasure codes to facilitate highly efficient encoding and decoding.
+Additionally, which also includes exploring diverse code rates for erasure codes and optimizing better shard allocation algorithms to make it suitable for dynamic scenarios of decentralized distributed systems.